30.07.2022

 The problem of gendered languages

-Reactions to the Argentinian ban
+Reactions to the Argentinian ban since June 2022

-The new policy has provoked a swift backlash in Argentina, The NY Times article informs us.
-Even a top education official has criticized the rule and distanced himself from the government and at least five organizations, a mix of gay rights and civil rights groups, have filed lawsuits seeking to overturn it.
-In a recent article for the World Politics Review Graciela Monteagudo, an Argentine scholar and associate director of the Social Thought and Political Economy program at the University of Massachusetts, Amherst, says that the Spanish language’s preference for masculinity mirrors the social privilege men enjoy under patriarchal systems, and that using gender-neutral language is an important step toward inclusivity, equality and tolerance for cis and trans women and gender minorities.
+The policy has provoked a swift backlash in Argentina, The NY Times article informs us.
+Even a top education official had criticized the rule and distanced himself from the government and at least five organizations, a mix of gay rights and civil rights groups, had filed lawsuits seeking to overturn it.
+In an article for the World Politics Review Graciela Monteagudo, an Argentine scholar and associate director of the Social Thought and Political Economy program at the University of Massachusetts, Amherst, says that the Spanish language’s preference for masculinity mirrors the social privilege men enjoy under patriarchal systems, and that using gender-neutral language is an important step toward inclusivity, equality and tolerance for cis and trans women and gender minorities.
 She says acceptance or rejection of gender-inclusive language could also be seen as “a litmus test” for the safety of the travestis and trans community.
 Femicide rates are high in Argentina (a woman was killed every 27 hours in 2022), and trans people and travestis have an average life expectancy of just 36 years, due to high levels of suicide and targeted violence.

 Many other countries are starting to address the issue of gender neutral language (see also our articles on the topic at the links below).